Brooks Stevens

-Clifford Brooks Stevens (June 7, 1911 – January 4, 1995) was an American industrial designer of home furnishings, appliances, automobiles, and motorcycles, as well as a graphic designer and stylist.
+Clifford Brooks Stevens (June 7, 1911 – January 4, 1995) was an American industrial designer of home furnishings, appliances, automobiles, passenger railroad cars, and motorcycles, as well as a graphic designer and stylist.
 Stevens founded Brooks Stevens, Inc., headquartered in Allenton, Wisconsin.

 In 1944, along with Raymond Loewy and eight others, Stevens formed the Industrial Designers Society of America.
 Upon his death in 1995, The New York Times called Stevens "a major force in industrial design".

 Background and personal life

 Stevens was born in Milwaukee, Wisconsin, on June 7, 1911.
 Stricken with polio as a child, he was encouraged by his father to practice drawing while confined to his bed, perhaps motivating his career in design.
 He studied architecture at Cornell University from 1929 to 1933, and established his own home-furnishings design firm in 1934 in Milwaukee.
 His son, Kipp Stevens, ran the Brooks Stevens Design Associates until late 2008, when he stepped down.

 In 1959, Stevens opened a 12,500sf automotive museum in Mequon, Wisconsin, which became a repository for his own designs as well as others—and became a production facility in the late 1980s for the Wienermobile fleet.
 The museum closed in 1999, four years after his death.

 Stevens died on January 4, 1995, in Milwaukee.
-He was survived by his wife Alice, sons Kipp, William, and David, a daughter, Sandra A. Stevens, and five grandchildren.
+He was survived by his wife Alice, children and grandchildren.

 Design

+Stevens is credited with styling the late 1940s Modern Hygiene cannister vacuum cleaners, and designed Harley-Davidson motorcycles including the 1949 Hydra-Glide Harley, one of his first, helping create the new suspension forks in the front, bucket headlight, and the streamlined design.
+All Harleys since, including models in production now, are based on Stevens's body designs.

 His designs in home and kitchen appliances were popular, and he is recognized as the originator of the robin's-egg-blue phase of 1950s kitchen appliances, as well as the iconic Skylark laminate design popularized by Formica.
 He also practiced architectural design and graphic design.
 Of note is his design of the Miller Brewing logo and he is also credited with convincing the company to switch from traditional brown bottles to clear bottles.

-As an automobile designer, Stevens redesigned the 1962 Studebaker Gran Turismo Hawk on a minuscule budget.
+As an automobile designer round about 1954 Stevens shaped the Die Valkyrie based on the Cadillac Eldorado of the same year.
+The car had a V-shaped bumper.
+He redesigned the 1962 Studebaker Gran Turismo Hawk on a minuscule budget.
 The fast, elegant GT remained until the end of American production.
 According to Hendry, Stevens also styled "three innovative products for family car use for the 1964-66 period" (which were never manufactured).
-He then designed Harley-Davidson motorcycles including the 1949 Hydra-Glide Harley, one of his first, helping create the new suspension forks in the front, bucket headlight, and the streamlined design.
-All Harleys since, including models in production now, are based on Stevens's body designs.

 He designed the Jeep Wagoneer, which was introduced for 1963 by Willys-Jeep.
 This model was so popular that it was offered in basically the same form by Jeep's subsequent owners, including Kaiser Jeep, AMC, and finally Chrysler, until 1991.